SNL-UCSB/cs176b-assignments/spring23/assignment0/README.md

   Wait for login to fail because private_key is not there.
 You will see the warning message `default: Warning: Authentication failure.
 Retrying...`.
 Press Ctrl + C to exit after this message.

+#### Setup key and premissions

-#### Copy the private key file from the shared directory to the VM's virtualbox directory and sets its file permissions to read-write for the owner only.
+Copy the private key file from the shared directory to the VM's virtualbox directory and sets its file permissions to read-write for the owner only.
 ```
 cd ~/cs176b-vm/.vagrant/machines/default/virtualbox && cp /mnt/md0/punnal/private_key ./ && chmod 600 private_key
 ```